Cease-fire deal over Nagorno-Karabakh sees protests in Armenia, celebrations in Azerbaijan

 Celebrations erupted in the Azerbaijan capital of Baku when news of the cease-fire was made public.

+Aliyev spoke with Turkish President Recep Tayyip Erdogan Tuesday and the leaders congratulated one another on Azerbaijan’s “brilliant victory,” Azerbaijani media reported, citing the country’s presidential press service.

-Turkey’s support for Azerbaijan dramatically shifted the strategic regional balance, paving the way for Azerbaijan’s swift gains.
+Turkey’s support for Azerbaijan dramatically shifted the strategic regional balance and paved the way for Azerbaijan’s swift gains.

-On the battlefield, drones that Azerbaijan had bought from Turkey and Israel proved decisive, destroying hundreds of Armenian tanks, and wiping out air defense systems in Nagorno-Karabakh.
-Recent videos also showed dug-in Armenian soldiers being killed by the drones.
+In the fighting, drones that Azerbaijan had bought from Turkey and Israel proved decisive, destroying hundreds of Armenian tanks, wiping out air defense systems and killing dug-in soldiers in Nagorno-Karabakh.

 Azerbaijan, enriched in recent decades on Caspian Sea oil, invested much of its wealth in buying military equipment in a bid to overturn its humiliating loss in the 1988-1994 war that saw Nagorno-Karabakh, which has a large Armenian population, split from Azerbaijan and declare independence.